 Having said all this, in the discussion that follows ACIL Allen has tended, if anything, to remain relatively conservative in its assessments, with the view that this can add to their credibility.
-The objective of building to an estimate of whole of portfolio value provides considerable flexibility for being less conservative at the program level - because of the way that portfolio volatility will shrink dramatically relative to program volatility.
+The objective of building to an estimate of whole of portfolio value provides

+At the CSIRO portfolio level, 'overs and unders' will tend to average out considerable flexibility for being less conservative at the program level - because of the way that portfolio volatility will shrink dramatically relative to program volatility.